velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

 One of the reasons Preact, React and other JavaScript frameworks are popular is because they make it easy to create small, separate components, then compose those components together to create larger applications.
-Let\'s refactor our single `server.js` file into components.
-We\'ll then render the whole component tree on the server, before adding the client-side JavaScript to make it interactive.
+Let's refactor our single `server.js` file into components.
+We'll then render the whole component tree on the server, before adding the client-side JavaScript to make it interactive.

 Create a `src/components` folder, and add `List.js` and `PreactApp.js`